 - inter-institutional agreements (i.e., agreements with other academic libraries to take responsibility for collecting on particular subject areas)

-To maximize limited funding, most resources will not be made available in more than one format; in general, electronic versions are preferred for journals, so long as they have reliable and perpetual access.
+To maximize limited funding, most resources will not be made available in more than one format; in general, electronic versions are preferred for journals, so long as they have reliable and perpetual access rights and meet accessibility requirements.

 In selecting and making available information resources, the Libraries will comply with the copyright law and with the provisions of any licenses that are signed on behalf of the University.
 The Libraries will take reasonable measures to promote copyright and license compliance among its users.
 The selection of a resource that requires the University to agree to a license is contingent on the acceptability of the license provisions.
-Within the University Libraries, the acceptability of a license is determined by the Associate University Librarian & Director, Collections and Scholarly Communication or that person’s designee; ultimately, approval of licenses falls under the jurisdiction of the University’s Director of Purchasing.
+Within the University Libraries, the acceptability of a license is determined by the Associate University Librarian with responsibilities for collections and scholarly communication or that person’s designee; ultimately, approval of licenses falls under the jurisdiction of the University of Iowa Purchasing Department.

 In selecting and deselecting resources, the Libraries fully subscribes to the Library Bill of Rights, issued by the American Library Association.
 Among other rights, this statement affirms that no materials shall be excluded because of the origin, background or view on current and historical issues, and that censorship should be challenged.